-- 3. Have the belt replaced by an authorized dealer if any of the following conditions are found: - Cracks in the back of the belt or in the base of the V grooves. - · Excessive wear at the roots of the grooves. - · Rubber portion swollen by oil. - · Belt surfaces roughened. - Signs of wear on edges or outer surfaces of belt. - 4.
-Install the flywheel cover with three screws.
-Tighten the screws to the specified torque.
+Inspect the accessory drive belt and have it replaced by an authorized dealer if any of the following conditions are found.

+- Cracks in the back of the belt or in the base of V grooves. - Excessive wear at the roots of the grooves. - · Rubber portion swollen by oil. - · Belt surfaces roughened. - · Signs of wear on edges or outer surfaces of belt.